input-output-hk/ouroboros-high-assurance/praos-design-decisions.md

 However, it is probably better to use the computer science's convention of zero-based indexing in order to facilitate computations involving indexes.

+## Initialization phase and the functionality
+$\mathcal{F}_\mathsf{INIT}$

+The paper includes an ideal functionality $\mathcal{F}_\mathsf{INIT}$, which is passed the initial stakes of all stakeholders as parameters and does the following:

+ 1. Receives the verification keys from each stakeholder during the first round of the protocol and stores them locally.
+ 2. When all stakeholders have sent their verification keys, it constructs a genesis block including these keys, the initial stakes, and an initial random value $\eta$.
+ 3. When asked by a stakeholder in later rounds, it sends the genesis block to the stakeholder.

+On the other hand, the stakeholder's initialization phase comprises the following steps:

+ 1. In the first round, the stakeholder sends requests to
+ $\mathcal{F}_\mathsf{VRF}$, $\mathcal{F}_\mathsf{KES}$, and
+ $\mathcal{F}_\mathsf{DSIG}$ to generate their verification keys, and then sends them to $\mathcal{F}_\mathsf{INIT}$.
+ 2. In the next round, the stakeholder obtains the genesis block from
+ $\mathcal{F}_\mathsf{INIT}$.

+In our formalization, we have simplified this initialization protocol in several ways:

+1. We do not model $\mathcal{F}_\mathsf{INIT}$.
+2. Each stakeholder is parametrized with its secret keys. **NOTE**:
+This may be an over-simplification, since the `generate` function of the VRF and digital signature modules should be used instead.
+3. The verification keys of each stakeholder reside only in the genesis block, which is given to each stakeholder as a parameter. **NOTE**: This may be an over-simplification, since the `generate` function of the VRF and digital signature modules should be used instead.
+But then again, some protocol similar to the one used with $\mathcal{F}_\mathsf{INIT}$ in the paper should be used in order for stakeholders to be able to publish their verification keys.